Volunteer Abroad Canada: Alberta Horse Protection

 As a volunteer, you work from approx. 9 am to 5 pm from Monday through Friday.
 You also support the work on-site at weekends and the care of the animals is always the main focus, which could limit your free time.
 However, there should be enough time to pursue your own activities like going for a hike, reading a book or simply relax.
-After talking to the project’s staff it is possible to organize a day or weekend trip so you get the chance to discover the country and its unique nature from up close.
+After talking to the project’s staff, it may be possible to organize a day or weekend trip, so you get the chance to discover the country and its unique nature from up close.

 Arrival in Calgary